harleydutton/tabula-rasa/meta/rejected/Social and Mental Influence Resistance.md

 ---

 Mental influence is almost always resisted.
 When the **salesman** uses `mind control` and tells the **mark** "Give me your wallet.", the **mark** probably doesn't have a relevant motivation to influence their resistance roll but will definitely want to resist.
 Usually the **mark** resists by rolling a check with the `mind` attribute or a relevant skill.
 Typically this check goes unmodified unless magic items or flavor are involved.

+---

+this is just going to be an opposed check. rejected.